TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 76/Psalms 76.1.md

 ---

-[For the Chief Musician; on stringed instruments.
-A Psalm of Asaph, a Song].
-In Judah is God known: His name is great in Israel.
+In Judah, God is known.
+His name is great in Israel.